GispoCoding/hame-ryhti/infra/README.md

    see [AWS Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) and [Where are the configuration settings stored](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more info)
-3. To reconfigure existing instances, install [sops](   ) to decrypt encrypted variable files in the repository.
+3. To manage existing instances, install [sops](   ) to decrypt encrypted variable files in the repository.

 ### Multi-factor authentication (MFA)